bwo/emote/README.md

 pasted using ctrl-V, rather than the middle mouse button).
 I use this with `dmenu` on linux and (so far) just from the terminal on osx, but I'm sure there's a convenient way to use it there too.

+Regrettably, since many of the most emotional characters on the keyboard are also special to the shell, usability takes a bit of a hit; one must type:

+    emote ':|'

+rather than:

+    emote :|

+But such is our sublunary world.

 [1] Or rather, between each whatever-it-is that one iterates through when iterating through unicode in Python.